-The Company's primary revenue source is from the sale of the LivePerson services under the brand names Timpani and LivePerson, which is conducted within one operating segment.
-Headquartered in New York City, the Company's product development staff, help desk and online sales support are located in Israel.
+The Company's primary revenue source is from the sale of the LivePerson services under the brand names Timpani and LivePerson.
+With the acquisition of Kasamba Inc. ("Kasamba"), on October 3, 2007, the Company also facilitates online transactions between service providers ("experts") who provide expert online advice to consumers ("users").
+Headquartered in New York City, the Company's product development staff, help desk, online sales support and the Kasamba operations, are located in Israel.
 The Company also maintains satellite sales offices in Atlanta and the United Kingdom.